EEOC.

 EEOC AI policy status. #

 The EEOC investigates employment discrimination charges and adjudicates federal-sector EEO complaints through its Office of Federal Operations.
 Representative practice (by complainants' attorneys, agency counsel, and union reps) operates within the EEOC's procedural regulations (29 CFR Parts 1614, 1626).
 As of May 2026, no published AI policy applies to representative AI use in EEOC proceedings.
-(EEOC has separate substantive guidance for employer use of AI in hiring, which is distinct from practitioner conduct rules and is not within scope of this page.)
+Two distinct EEOC postures must be kept apart: (1) the agency's substantive AI guidance for employers (the May 2023 Title VII guidance on disparate-impact analysis of AI hiring tools, and the May 2024 ADA guidance on AI accessibility) — addresses what employers may do; (2) the agency's procedural AI guidance for representatives — does not yet exist.

 Authoritative source: https://www.eeoc.gov/